 Legal Guides for Employment

-Written by attorney Kevin Holmes, over 5 years ago.
+Written by attorney Kevin Holmes, almost 6 years ago.
 STAFF PICK

 Do not argue your case.
 Your job is to testify to facts, describe your symptoms, give estimates of your limitations, outline your daily activities, and provide lots of examples of your... more